 We also monitor for high-severity breaches of the UN Global Compact (UNGC) Principles that relate to human rights, environmental and corruption issues, as identified by our external ESG research provider.

 Mercer supports the Modern Slavery Act and has established a Modern Slavery Working Group to ensure our investments and business are not contributing to human exploitation.
-We are working to publish our Modern Slavery Statement in 2021.
+We are working to publish our Modern Slavery Statement before June 2021, and we are pleased to share our new Investment Approach to Modern Slavery.

 Mercer has been pioneering new investment research on ESG, climate change and sustainability globally since 2004.
 In Australia, we formalised our Sustainable Investment Policy in 2014 and continue to contribute to best practice industry developments and evolving our policy accordingly.
 See below for examples of our progress and continued commitment.